Register with us as a New Patient

 The Practice welcomes new patients.
 When you register with us, we will request details of your past medical problems so as to avoid delay while we wait for your records to reach us.
 Hand written records can take anything up to three months to arrive at the practice.
 Even in these days of coded computerised medical records, there is as yet no way of transferring the electronic record from practice to practice, which is particularly irksome.
-To register at the Practice as a new patient you will need to complete the following pack and return it to our surgery with a form of ID listed below.
+To register at the Practice as a new patient you will need to request a registration pack via our secure online form.
+Once complete please return it to our surgery with a form of ID listed below.

 The NHS guidelines for new patient registrations have been put into place in order to ensure that patient registration fraud within the NHS is minimised.
 When you register with the Westbank Practice you will need to provide a combination of the following documents: